cpjobling/eg-247-textbook/_sources/labs/lab03/index.md

     text_representation:
       extension: .md
       format_name: markdown
-      format_version: '1.3'
+      format_version: "1.3"
       jupytext_version: 1.14.4
   kernelspec:
-    display_name: Matlab
+    display_name: MKernel
     language: matlab
-    name: matlab
+    name: mkernel
 ---

 # Lab 3: Laplace transforms and transfer functions for circuit analysis

 ## Preamble

 ### Associated Class Notes

 This lab supports the materials covered in [Chapter 3.3](../../laplace_transform/3/circuit_analysis) and [Chapter 3.4](../../laplace_transform/4/transfer_functions) of the course notes.
 You may wish to refer to the Worksheets [worksheet 6](../../laplace_transform/3/worksheet6) and [worksheet 7](../../laplace_transform/4/worksheet7) for additional examples to try.

 ### Other formats

 This document is available in [HTML](index) format for online viewing [PDF](https://cpjobling.github.io/eg-247-textbook/labs/lab03/lab03.pdf) for printing.

 ### Acknowledgements

 These examples have been adapted from [Chapter 4](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=44853#ppg=101) of {cite}`karris`.

 ## Aims

 The purpose of this laboratory is to explore the use of MATLAB for circuit analysis and Simulink for circuit modelling using transfer functions.

 It also encourages you to make full use of the documentation features afforded by the Live Script format.

 <!-- #region -->

 ## Assessment criteria

 Marks can be claimed according to how many of the parts of Lab Exercises 4 to 6 and Mini-project 2 and have been completed.

 You can take nadvantage of a number of MATLAB Graded assessments that will provide guidance and feedback enabling you to complete exercises 4, 5 and 6.
 See [Using MATLAB Grader for Lab 3](https://canvas.swansea.ac.uk/courses/36921/pages/using-matlab-grader-for-lab-3?module_item_id=1964755) for details.

 The mini project should be completed with a Live Script and a Simulink file.

 Your peer assessor is encouraged to give feedback on the quality of the Live Script documentation you include in your submissions.

 Detailed marking criteria for this and the other labs and the project are given in the linked [Assessment Criteria](https://docs.google.com/spreadsheets/d/1m5ttr8WNoXa_yhXRESI4f7fKKmhK9HsTJjRViqP4i2o/edit?usp=sharing) [Google sheet].

 <!-- #endregion -->

 ## Setup

 ### Before you start

 If you haven't already, create a suitable folder structure on your file-store for your labs.

 I suggest